public-key-cryptography/public-key-editor/README.md

 	grams that have compatible licenses.
 This means that the software can be used with a more permissive license but not a more restrictive or proprietary license.

 	The Mail program can send and retrieve messages using POP mail or Post Office Protocol.
-The Mail program has a test mail feature on the help menu for the user to try the mail program without being connected to the internet or using a real email account.
+The Mail pro- gram has a test mail feature on the help menu for the user to try the mail program without being con- nected to the internet or using a real email account.
 The help menu of the Mail program also has a document called "How to use pop mail" which explains how to use the program.

 	Imap is not included because the protocol is more complicated to implement than POP mail.
-Imap al- lows multiple users to access an email account from different computers which is useful for some companies or organizations that have to reply to large numbers of emails.
-POP mail also allows mult- iple users to access an email account if none of the users deletes the new messages or only the old messages are deleted.
+Imap allows multiple users to access an email account from different computers which is useful for some companies or organizations that have to reply to large numbers of emails.
+POP mail also allows multiple users to access an email account if none of the users deletes the new messages or only the old messages are deleted.

 	Imap allows users to change the state of the messages on the server, but the POP mail protocol could be amended or the email servers could be upgraded to include this feature.
 POP mail servers could